Water fasting for weight loss -

 This protein-sparing process is called ketosis, which occurs during the second to third day of a fast.

 Weight loss occurs most rapidly during the first few days of a fast, up to 2 pounds per day.
-In following days, the figure drops to around 0.5 pound per day.
-An average weight loss of a pound a day for an entire fast can be expected.
+In the following days, the figure drops to around 0.5 pound per day.

 Ketosis is what we're going for for successful weight loss...